sjstretton/screwed/02-ProgressAndProblems.md

 What seems acceptable when societies are small may, nevertheless, be unacceptable when societies are larger.
 For example, Newfoundland fishermen could fish without constraints when their boats were small and their numbers low.
 There were plenty of fish.
 However, fish stocks are not unlimited.
 There is a limit on how many fish can be taken before it damages the fishery.
 If too many fish are taken, the fish don't get a chance to reproduce, and the fish stocks collapse.
 This is what happened near Newfoundland.
 Fish used to be so plentiful that the sea teemed with life.
 But after the collapse in the fish stock, many fishermen went out of business.

+So what are wicked externalities, as opposed to simply negative externalities?
 Wicked externalities, such as climate change, are damages caused by our actions that affect others remote in time and space, without effective governance systems to constrain them.
 For the planet as a whole, this model is catastrophic.
 This book shows a route out of this economic situation.
 Growth, where it is in relation to consumption, needs to be dematerialised or physically circular.
 In other words, we need to minimise the impact that economic growth has on the natural world.
 We will come to how to achieve that a little later.

 ## Can Taxation Help?